-Tests for lead and copper were taken from 20 customer taps located in the South Sector twice in 2015 (during the period from 3/31/15 thru 4/2/15 and from 9/14/15 thru 9/28/15).
+Tests for lead and copper were taken from 20 customer taps located in the South Sector once in 2018 (during the period from 9/20/18 thru 9/27/18).
 None of the samples exceeded the action level for lead or copper.
-The sample results from the most recent sampling event (those taken between 9/14/15 and 9/28/15) are reported in Table 5 below.
-Ten samples will next be collected in 2018 during the period between June 1 and September 30 and analyzed for lead and copper and the results of those samples will be reported in our 2018 Water Quality Report.
-If present, elevated levels of lead can cause serious health 4791, or visiting: problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and http://www.epa.gov/safewater/lead
+The sample results are reported in Table 5 below.
+Twenty samples will next be collected in 2021 during the period between June 1 and September 30 and analyzed for lead and copper and the results of those samples will be reported in our 2021 Water Quality Report.